 Initial contact with key interests, or focus groups, occurred over four months, from January through April, 2005.
-Parks Division Manager Todd Winter attended most of the 18 meetings.
-Organizations and individuals we met with included watershed councils, youth groups, federal, state, and city agency representatives and committees, nonprofit groups, and private sand & gravel producers who operate near park lands.
+The Parks Division Manager as well as other Parks staff attended each of the 18 meetings.
+Organizations and individuals included watershed councils, youth groups, federal, state, and city agency representatives and committees, nonprofit groups, and private businesses that have often provided services or materials to our parks.

 Outreach also included postcards, letters, and electronic mailings to approximately 1500 park users who reserved picnic areas, campgrounds, moorages, or participated in Park events; Lane County incorporated city councilors, city agency staff, chambers of commerce, service clubs, park hosts, concessionaries, caretakers, recreational businesses, and nonprofit organizations with an interest in land use, recreation, natural resources, and government.

-We received hundreds of comments from meeting participants, and in completed questionnaires, surveys, and other written comments.
-These comments will be invaluable in writing the first draft of the Master Plan.
-Everyone who requested to be notified, and everyone who submitted comments and included their address will receive direct notice when the first draft is available for review.
+We received hundreds of comments from meeting participants and through completed questionnaires, surveys, and other written comments.
+These comments are invaluable in the creation of the new Master Plan.

 Produce First Parks and Open Space Master Plan Draft

 Several draft chapters have been completed and are ready for your review . . .